Thousands of British police join anti-austerity protest

 DEEP SPENDING CUTS

-The Conservatives and their junior Liberal Democrat partners have vowed to press ahead with austerity plans despite both parties suffering badly in local elections last week.
+The Conservatives and their junior Liberal Democrat partners have vowed to press ahead with unpopular austerity plans despite both parties suffering badly in local council elections last week amid discontent that the country had fallen back into recession after two years of deep spending cuts.

+Public hostility to austerity has hit governments across the European Union, with French President Nicolas Sarkozy ousted by Socialist Francois Hollande who promised a gentler approach on debt reduction , and Greece in political crisis after voters deserted the main parties.

 Nick Herbert, the minister in charge of policing, defended the government's planned reforms.